Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Nuclear clock

-Details of the transition are summarized in Fig. \ref{229Th}.
-The energy of the excited state was initially estimated by measuring the low-energy gamma rays emitted at the decay of $^{233}$U to $^{229}$Th \cite{PhysRevLett.123.222501,PhysRevLett.125.142503}.
-Recent more precise measurements utilized the internal conversion and X-ray excitation of the nucleus to a higher excited state than the excited state of the clock transition \cite{Nature.573.243}.
-Spectroscopy of photons emitted by the relaxation of the clock state further reduced the uncertainty of the transition energy further \cite{Nature.617.706,NatCommun.15.5536}.
-These efforts improved the uncertainty on the transition frequency to 4 digit precision.
-Finally, laser excitation of the transition by laser and subsequent decay of the excited state is observed for $^{229}$Th$^{3+}$ ions doped in two different crystals transparent to vacuum ultraviolet light \cite{PhysRevLett.132.182501,PhysRevLett.133.013201}.
-These studies measured the wavelength with 7 digit precision.
+Historical development of the energy estimates for the first excited state of $^{229}$Th is summarized in Table \ref{Table229Th}.
+Initially, the energy of the excited state was measured by low-energy gamma rays emitted during the decay of $^{233}$U to $^{229}$Th \cite{PhysRevLett.64.271,PhysRevC.49.1845,PhysRevLett.123.222501,PhysRevLett.125.142503}.
+More recent, precise measurements utilized internal conversion and x-ray excitation of the nucleus to a higher excited state than the one involved in the clock transition \cite{Nature.573.243}.
+In addition, spectroscopy of photons emitted during the relaxation of the clock state further reduced the uncertainty in the transition energy\cite{Nature.617.706}, improving the precision of the transition frequency to four digits.
+A breakthrough occurred when laser excitation of the transition and subsequent decay of the excited state was observed in $^{229}$Th$^{4+}$ ions doped in a CaF$_2$ crystal \cite{PhysRevLett.132.182501}.
+Soon after that a similar observation was reported with Th-doped LiSrAlF$_6$ \cite{PhysRevLett.133.013201}.
+These studies measured the wavelength with seven digit precision, confirming that the observation was not crystal specific but resulted from $^{229}$Th interacting with the light field.
 A few months later, spectroscopy using the seventh harmonic generation of a frequency comb determined the transition energy with 2 kHz uncertainty \cite{Nature.633.63}.
-Further characterizations of the fine structure \cite{2407.17300} and thermal effects \cite{2409.11590} are performed, and now the path to the state-of-the-art precision laser spectroscopy with $<1$ Hz uncertainty is paved.
+The observed lifetime of the excited state is 1770(11) s.
+In the field of optical lattice clocks and ion clocks, well-established methodologies can reduce the uncertainty of resonant frequency measurements from 1 kHz to $<1$ Hz.
+However, a key difference between these optical atomic clock systems and the $^{229}$Th nuclear clock is the lack of a stable continuous-wave laser operating at the resonant frequency of the clock transition.